All the versions of this article:

 [Português] [Deutsch] [dansk] [Español] [Nederlands] [English] [français] [italiano] [slovenčina] [lietuvių]

-In 1993, 14 organizations working in the field of drugs founded the European Coalition for Just and Effective Drug Policies.
+In 1993, following the request of the European Commission, 14 organizations working in the field of drugs founded the European Coalition for Just and Effective Drug Policies.
 During two decades, Encod grew into a platform of 150 members, organizations, companies and citizens who want an end to the war on drugs.
 With lobby, actions and information we have strengthened their voice at the United Nations, the European Union and on the national and local level.

 We are the European section of an International Coalition, which consists of more than 500 NGOs from around the world that have adhered to a Manifesto for Just and Effective Drug Policies (established in 1998).

 Among our members are organisations of cannabis and other drug users, of health workers, researchers, grassroot activists as well as companies.
 See the list of members.